Frequently Asked Questions and Answers

-Question Nine: If I took either the Bernie or bust or Jill or BUST pledge, do I need to sign up again?
+Question Nine: If I previously took either the Bernie or bust or Jill or BUST pledge, do I need to sign the pledge again?

 Answer Nine: Not unless you unsubscribed from our newsletter and have since changed your mind.
 If that is the case, you need to use a different email address to become registered on our action letter list.

 Question Twelve: Will you be selling or trading the list of names and email addresses you collect?

 Answer Twelve: We will not be selling the list to other groups; we are revolutionaries, not entrepreneurs.
-If we consider trading names and addresses for another revolutionary group’s list, we would first poll a large sample of pledge-signers and seek an 85% consensus before proceeding.
+We traded names and addresses for other revolutionary groups’ lists after we first polled a large sample of pledge-signers and obtained a 60% approval.
 We, like Sanders, may not be Democrats, but we will act in a broad democratic manner when time permits, and deploy committee majority decision making most of the time.
-Our list of pledge-takers is held in strict privacy.
+RAP holds the list of pledge-takers in strict privacy.